In the USA order online by clicking Loreto Publications

 AMERICAN MATHEW CAREY DOWAY BIBLE

-1805 Doway Bible: Pioneering Irish-American
+1805 Doway Bible: Pioneering Irish-American Catholic publisher’s

-Catholic publisher’s second edition of the Douay Rheims Bible translated from
+second edition of the Douay Rheims Bible translated from the Latin Vulgate and

-quarto volume (9 x 11 ) bound in later full calf with
+using the 1791 Dublin edition as its basis.
+A substantial quarto volume (9 x 11 ) bound in later full calf with spine in six panels

-spine in six panels offset by raised bands and a gilt label.
-Binding is
+offset by raised bands and a gilt label.
+Binding is period-correct with

-period-correct with artificially aged patina.
+artificially aged patina.
 Herbert 1481.
 This is the scarce first variant in O Callaghan, p.

-75, with the added Instructions to Binder.
-Complete except for plate No. 6 and
+75, with the added

+Instructions to Binder.
+Complete except for plate No. 6 and the final leaf of

-the final leaf of tables, both replaced in expert facsimile.
-Considerable
+tables, both replaced in expert facsimile.
+Considerable browning and spotting

-slightly affecting text.
-One leaf has lower third replaced in facsimile,
+One leaf has lower third replaced in facsimile, another has lower right corner

-another has lower right corner replaced in facsimile, and another has tear with

-loss of about one inch of text.
+replaced in facsimile, and another has tear with loss of about one inch of

+text.
 Several paper repairs including recornering.
-Pastedowns and EP’s

-of letters “ct” in “Oct.”
+in “Oct.”
 No markings or underlining.
 E-mail for more pictures.
+772; 214

-772; 214 pp. plus tables.
-Herbert 1481; Hills 120; O’Callaghan 1805
+pp. plus tables.
+Herbert 1481; Hills

-Bible #1.
+120; O’Callaghan 1805 Bible #1.

 FIRST AMERICAN SEPARATE NEW TESTAMENT